 Rosemary trees are most commonly sold at garden centers in the spring.
 Sometimes they are stocked in the wintertime as a houseplant.
-Here are some online retailers that sell standard rosemary trees:
+Spring and winter are the best times to look for these plants in stock.

 Rosemary trees require the same care as other potted rosemary plants.
 They do best in a sunny location where the leaves can receive ample sunlight for photosynthesis.
 They also need to be watered quite often.
-While these are Mediterranean plants, they do not grow inside limited pots in nature, and therefore need additional water when their root space is limited by a container.
+While these are Mediterranean plants, they do not grow inside limited pots in nature, and therefore need additional water when a container limits their root space.

 A high-quality potting mix can help with water and air retention in the soil.
 Generally, rosemary trees do well in a light, well-draining potting mix that contains perlite as well as peat moss or coco coir.
 These potting media help the soil to retain the right amount of water while letting excess water drain out.
 The perlite also helps to trap small pockets of air in the soil, which is vital for the plant’s respiration.